Cassette tape

-The cassette tape, also called Compact Cassette, audio cassette, or simply tape or cassette, is an analog magnetic tape recording format for audio recording and playback.
-Invented by Lou Ottens and his team at the Dutch company Philips, the Compact Cassette was introduced in August 1963.
+The cassette tape, officially named the Compact Cassette, and also known as audio cassette, or simply tape or cassette, is an analog magnetic tape recording format for audio recording and playback.
+Invented by Lou Ottens and his team at the Dutch company Philips, the Compact Cassette was introduced in August 1963, and Philips freely licensed the patented format to other manufacturers from 1966.

-Cassette tapes come in two forms, either containing content as a prerecorded cassette (Musicassette), or as a fully recordable "blank" cassette.
+Cassette tapes come in two forms, either containing content as a pre-recorded cassette (such as a Musicassette), or as a fully recordable "blank" cassette.
 Both forms have two sides and are reversible by the user.
 Although other tape cassette formats have also existed—for example the Microcassette—the generic term cassette tape is normally used to refer to the Compact Cassette because of its ubiquity.

+The Compact Cassette format was initially developed for dictation purposes.
+When Dolby B noise-reduction technology started to become commonplace in the mid-1970s, reducing tape hiss, the cassette became suitable for high fidelity audio, leading to it being widely adopted by the music industry.
 From 1983 to 1991, the cassette tape was the most popular audio format for new music sales in the United States.

 Cassette tapes contain two miniature spools, between which the magnetically coated, polyester-type plastic film (magnetic tape) is passed and wound—essentially miniaturizing reel-to-reel audio tape and enclosing it, with its reels, in a small case (cartridge)—hence "cassette".
 These spools and their attendant parts are held inside a protective plastic shell which is 4 × 2.5 × 0.5 in at its largest dimensions.
 The tape itself is commonly referred to as "eighth-inch" tape, supposedly 1/8 in wide, but actually slightly larger, at 0.15 in.
 Two stereo pairs of tracks (four total) or two monaural audio tracks are available on the tape; one stereo pair or one monophonic track is played or recorded when the tape is moving in one direction and the second (pair) when moving in the other direction.
 This reversal is achieved either by manually flipping the cassette when the tape comes to an end, or by the reversal of tape movement, known as "auto-reverse", when the mechanism detects that the tape has ended.